How to write a speech for kids is straightforward, truly! Once you've gained some experience you'll find it fun, as well as hugely rewarding.

 Once you've got that information you're ready to begin shaping your material.

 Bear in mind the following as you plan:

 Children of all ages love stories, especially personal ones.
-A story told well, with humor, will grab attention faster and hold it longer than any other technique I know.
-Make it relevant, add characterization and you'll have every child listening.
+A story told well, with humor, will grab their attention faster and hold it longer than any other technique I know.
+Make it relevant, add characterization (voices and appropriate body language) and you'll have every child listening.

 You can find out more about incorporating stories into your speeches on these pages:

-- Where possible incorporate 'showing' as well as 'telling'.
+Where possible incorporate 'showing' as well as 'telling'.
 Take along things children can see and perhaps handle.
 This gives your speech another dimension.
-Check this page on using props well in speeches. how to use props
+And don't be afraid to break out your silly wig, or a clown's nose ...

 Now you're going to trial your work.

 Rehearsal will help you identify what you've done well and where you need to fine tune.